MathewSachin/Captura/README.md

 # Captura

 (c) 2015 Mathew Sachin.
 All Rights Reserved.
-Capture what's happening on your Screen along with audio from your microphone.
+Capture what's happening on your Screen along with audio from your `Microphone` or your Speakers (`Loopback`).

 Dependencies
 --------------------------------------------------------------